 Some of our technologies seem so ground-breaking, that it might seem too good to be true.
-Questions we often hear are: “how come INSCYD is able to measure the VLamax while others fail to do so?” or “How is it possible that the Cycling PPD only needs four all out efforts but still results in so much information about the body?”.
+Questions we often hear are: “how come INSCYD is able to measure the VLamax while others fail to do so?” or “How is it possible that the Cycling PPD only needs 4 all out efforts, but still results in so much information about the body?”.
 Critics raise the question: where is this knowledge coming from and is it correctly validated?
 In this blog we want to give you an example of how we develop and validate our technologies.
+We also share more about our study, performed before the launch of the Running Power Performance Decoder.

 The right to know about reliability and validity of data.